choderalab/wetlab-protocols/glycerol-stocks/glycerol-stocks.md

 ### Notes

-* Glycerol stocks can be made from the same culture as a miniprep, so combining these two tasks it useful
+* Glycerol stocks can be made from the same culture as a miniprep, so combining these two tasks is useful
 * Bacteria from this culture can be recovered by [streaking an agar plate](https://www.addgene.org/protocols/streak-plate/)